Practical Advice to Protect Your Rights

 - DO NOT pursue your case on your own prior to getting advice from United Faculty of Florida.

-- DO keep copies of all written communications, emails, evaluations, contracts, etc., together with notes on any conferences or confrontations.
+- DO keep copies of all written communication, emails, evaluations, contracts, etc., together with notes on any conferences or confrontations.

 Notify your chapter grievance representative